ceoaliongroo/generator-angular-element/README.md

 # Angular Element - generator-angular-element

-Angular Element it's a generator of template of angular elements "Best Practices suggested by the community" (services, modules, plugins, components, webcomponents).
+Angular Element - it's a generator of templates of [AngularJS](https://angularjs.org/) of  "Best Practices suggested by the community" (services, modules, plugins, components, webcomponents).

 ### Install